-Finland will celebrate the centenary of its independence in 2017.
-The Prime Minister’s Office has a appointed a project for the planning of the centenary year.
-The aim is through various events and activities to develop understanding of the historical background of Finland's independence and uninterrupted democratic governance and to encourage innovation across different walks of life.
+Finland celebrated the centenary of its independence in 2017.
+The Prime Minister’s Office appointed a project for the planning of the centenary year.
+The aim was through various events and activities to develop understanding of the historical background of Finland's independence and uninterrupted democratic governance and to encourage innovation across different walks of life.

 The Prime Minister’s Office has, for example, seen to the organisation of the Year 1809 events in 2009 and the Bicentenary of J.V.
 Snellman in 2006.
 For the planning of the Year 1809 events, the Prime Minister’s Office appointed a broad-based project in 2006.
 The theme for the commemoration year was “Building a nation”.
 It emphasised the period of autonomy and the emergence of own administration two hundred years ago as a historical landmark in Finland's history.

 Certain special independence anniversaries have been given wider attention both in the public and among citizens and committees have seen set up for the preparation of the independence celebrations.

 The 40th anniversary was celebrated in 1957 but even more impressive celebrations took place in connection with the 50th anniversary in 1967, which also saw the establishment of the Finnish National Fund for Research and Development Sitra as part of the Bank of Finland.
 The celebrations were also organised in connection with the 60th and 70th independence anniversaries.

 In 1992, the 75th anniversary of Finland's independence brought together various actors and resulted in flamboyant festivities.
 The architecture competition for Kiasma, Finland’s Museum of Contemporary Art, was one the anniversary achievements.